 We also ran the same model with ‘gsem’ command, which is meant for generalized structural equation models; the results were the same and are available upon request.

 We used mixed-models in our experimental analysis, which requires a long-shaped dataset.
-After we reshaped the dataset from wide to long, we rescaled the GESR to run from 0 to 1.
+After we reshaped the dataset from wide to long, we rescaled the GESR to range from 0 to 1.

 Genetic Knowledge Variables